adamjhc/stream-vertex-cover/dissertation/report/report.md

 2. Practical evidence of performance of the algorithms.
 While Big-O notation is a good indicator of runtime and memory performance, those only refer to average performance which few, if any, datasets will fit.
 Seeing whether your problem area is suitable to have a specific algorithm applied to it is crucial.
 3. Aid in choosing the correct tools.
 There exist many tools and platforms nowadays for the development of streaming systems.
 As with many modern tooling, each have their fair share of buzzwords and jargon most are forced to wade through before fully understanding what a tools function even is.

-Python is good.
-Wide adoption in data science so has many tools in big data.
-Also, more importantly, used for many streaming applications in the Apache line-up.

-Build first locally to test correctability.
-Implement a faux-stream using file streaming (reading line-by-line) then implement a proof-of-concept networked system to show how the system might be used in a real world example.

-I identified three separate use cases where a vertex cover (or any graph) algorithm could be applied depending on the size and source of the graph given.
+We identified two attributes that mattered most when implementing vertex cover (or any graph-theoretic) algorithm.
 These two attributes, size and source, each bubble down to two sub-cases.

 Size: